Noise-induced hearing loss: Sporting events

 A study of occupational and recreational noise exposure at indoor hockey arenas found noise levels from 81 dBA to 97 dBA, with peak sound pressure levels ranging from 105 dB SPLto 124 dB SPL.
 Another study examined the hearing threshold of hockey officials and found mean noise exposures of 93 dBA.
 Hearing threshold shifts were observed in 86% of the officials (25/29).

-In a study of noise levels at 10 intercollegiate basketball games showed noise levels in 6 of the 10 basketball games to exceed the national workplace noise exposure standards, with participants showing temporary threshold levels at one of the games.
+A study of noise levels at 10 intercollegiate basketball games showed noise levels in 6 of the 10 basketball games to exceed the national workplace noise exposure standards, with participants showing temporary threshold levels at one of the games.

-While there is no agency that currently monitors sports stadium noise exposure, organizations such as NIOSH or OSHA use occupational standards for industrial settings that some experts feel could be applied for those working at sporting events.
-Workers often will not exceed OSHA standards of 90 dBA, but NIOSH, whose focus is on best practice, has stricter standards which say that when exposed to noise at or exceeding 85 dBA workers need to be put on a hearing conservation program.
+While no agency currently monitors sports stadium noise exposure, organizations such as NIOSH or OSHA use occupational standards for industrial settings that some experts feel could be applied to those working at sporting events.
+Workers often will not exceed OSHA standards of 90 dBA, but NIOSH, whose focus is on best practice, has stricter standards, which say that when exposed to noise at or exceeding 85 dBA, workers need to be put on a hearing conservation program.
 Workers may also be at risk for overexposure because of impact noises that can cause instant damage.
-Experts are suggesting that sports complexes create hearing conservation programs for workers and warn fans of the potential damage that may occur with their hearing.
+Experts are suggesting that sports complexes create hearing conservation programs for workers and warn fans of the potential damage that may occur to their hearing.

-Studies are still being done on fan exposure, but some preliminary findings show that there are often noises that can be at or exceed 120 dB which, unprotected, can cause damage to the ears in seconds.
+Studies are still being done on fan exposure, but some preliminary findings show that there are often noises that can be at or exceed 120 dB, which, unprotected, can cause damage to the ears in seconds.